kevind992/Universal-Windows-App-Project/README.md

 # README

 ## Introduction
-As part of one of my 3rd year modules we had to develope a Universal Windows App.
+As part of one of my 3rd year modules we had to develop a Universal Windows App.
 I developed an app called Commute.
-Commute is a real time app for bus eirrean services in the Co.
+Commute is a real time app for Bus Eirrean services in the Co.
 Galway area.
 It provides real time departure information and bus stop locations using a an interactive map.

 ## Project Spec Guidelines